BMW 3 Series (F30): Transmissions

-M3 & M4 Models
+M3 models

-The M3 and M4 version [designated F80 for M3 (sedan) and F82 for M4 (coupe) the first time an M3 has used a separate model code, and the first time an M coupe was designated M4] was introduced in 2014.
-It is powered by the S55 twin-scroll-turbocharged straight-six engine.
+The M3 models based on the F30 3 Series were introduced in 2014.
+Designated F80 for the M3 (sedan) alongside F82 for the M4 (coupe), it is the first time an M3 has used a separate model code, and the first time an M coupe was designated M4.
+They are powered by the S55 twin-turbocharged straight-six engine.
 Production of the M3 ended in 2020.
-For the next generation M3/M4 (G80/G82) models released.
+The F80 M3 was succeeded by the G80 M3.

 Special models

 ActiveHybrid 3

-Based on the 335i Sedan, the ActiveHybrid 3 includes a 40 kW synchronous electric motor, a lithium-ion battery positioned underneath the luggage area and a 2-zone climate control system with stationary air conditioning.
+Based on the 335i Sedan, the ActiveHybrid 3 includes a 40 kW synchronous electric motor, bringing the total system output to 250 kW, with a lithium-ion battery positioned underneath the luggage area and a 2-zone climate control system with stationary air conditioning.
 The electric motor generates 210 Nm of torque.
 The maximum all-electric driving range is 4 km, with a top speed of 75 kph.

 The BMW ActiveHybrid 3 was unveiled at the North American International Auto Show in January 2012.

 The US EPA rated the 2013 ActiveHybrid 3 with a combined fuel economy of 28 mpgUS, with 25 mpgUS in the city, and 33 mpgUS on the highway.